saunders94/JarChess/README.md

 These instructions worked for us, but additional steps may be needed to get the emulator working on your machine.
 If things are not working, try to restart your machine and try again.
 If you continue to have difficulty, you may need to see Android Studio's help resources.
 We can't offer too much assistance when it comes to android studio problems.

+## Additional Resources

+Please see the user manual pdf for more details on how to run the application.